juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 Grace clenched her fist and grit her teeth, all the while pulling the girl closer into an embrace.

-"Men like him don't deserve to live," Grace declared.
+"People like him don't deserve to live," Grace declared.
 "They treat those that they consider beneath them as animals.
 They project their inadequacy onto them and unleash their pent-up frustration without reason."

 "It's disgusting!"
 She spat out.
 "The worst part is that the victims are so badly affected both physically and mentally that they lose all ability to stand up against the offenders."